Chuck Strahl: Member of Parliament (1993–2011)

-Between 6 August 2010 and 18 May 2011, Strahl was Minister of Transport, Infrastructure and Communities.
+Between 6 August 2010 and 18 May 2011, Strahl served as Minister of Transport, Infrastructure and Communities.

 Health problems

 In August 2005, Strahl announced that he had lung cancer as the result of exposure to asbestos many years prior.
 The illness was diagnosed after one of his lungs collapsed twice.

-However, despite his health problems, he successfully ran for re-election in the 2006 election.
+Despite his health problems, he successfully ran for re-election in the 2006 election.
 He later held various positions in the Cabinet such as Minister of Agriculture, Minister of Indian and Northern Affairs, and Minister of Transport, Infrastructure and Communities.

 On March 12, 2011, Strahl announced he would not be seeking re-election in the upcoming federal election, which was held on May 2, 2011.

 Chair of Security Intelligence Review Committee (2012–2014) Controversy

-On June 14, 2012, Strahl was appointed to serve a five-year term as chair of the Security Intelligence Review Committee (SIRC) - Canada's spy agency watchdog.
+On June 14, 2012, Strahl was appointed to serve a five-year term as chair of the Security Intelligence Review Committee (SIRC), Canada's spy agency watchdog.

 In January 2014, he resigned his position as chair after the media revealed that he was a registered lobbyist for the Enbridge Northern Gateway project.

 Former Tory MP Deborah Grey, already a SIRC member, was appointed Strahl's successor by Prime Minister Stephen Harper.

 Personal life

 Strahl married in 1975 and had four children.

 On March 18, 2011, Mark Strahl succeeded his father as nominee for the Conservative Party in the riding of Chilliwack—Fraser Canyon.
-The nomination process, which is usually four weeks, lasted only a week.
-Mark Strahl was endorsed by Preston Manning, former leader of the Reform Party of Canada, who said "Mark Strahl -- by virtue of his family background ... is well prepared for service in the House of Commons."
+The nomination process, which is usually open for four weeks, lasted only a week.
+Mark Strahl was endorsed by Preston Manning, former leader of the Reform Party of Canada, who said "Mark Strahl—by virtue of his family background … is well prepared for service in the House of Commons."

 Former Chilliwack City Councillor Casey Langbroek said most Conservative Party members from the riding were upset and that the nomination process effectively barred 80% of party members from running.
 Party member Alex Moens said "High public office should not be like a family business, where it's passed on from father to son."

 Strahl died after a prolonged battle with mesothelioma in Chilliwack, on August 13, 2024, at the age of 67.